japila-books/apache-spark-internals/docs/metrics/MetricsConfig.md

 NOTE: `initialize` accepts `*` (star) for the default configuration or any combination of lower- and upper-case letters for Spark subsystem names.

-NOTE: `initialize` is used exclusively when `MetricsSystem` is link:spark-metrics-MetricsSystem.adoc#creating-instance[created].
+NOTE: `initialize` is used exclusively when `MetricsSystem` is spark-metrics-MetricsSystem.md#creating-instance[created].

 === [[setDefaultProperties]] `setDefaultProperties` Internal Method